presenta-software/doc-presenta-lib/docs/guide/README.md

 ::: tip About the size

-**PRESENTA** will use the wrapper size to build the presentation.
+**PRESENTA Lib** will use the wrapper size to build the presentation.
 If the size is not set, the fallback size will be used.

 :::